teacheredu-euniwell/oer-diversity-inclusion/README.md

 ## 6. Final Quiz

-This is the final quiz for the OER.
+This is the final quiz for the Self.
+---
+* Quiz Questions - The quiz will present 10 randomly selected questions from the question pool.
-A minimum score of 80% is required to pass.
+* Passing Score - A minimum score of 80% is required to pass.

-The Final Quiz will be available here on Monday, 2nd December 2024 from 18:00.
+* Unlimited Retry - You may retake the quiz as many times as needed to achieve the required score.
+* Certificate - Upon successful completion, a message will appear with a link to download your __Certificate of Achievement (PDF)__.

+Good luck!

+<iframe src="https://euniwell.de.cool/wp-admin/admin-ajax.php?action=h5p_embed&id=40" width="898" height="843" frameborder="0" allowfullscreen="allowfullscreen" title="Final Quiz (Question Set)"></iframe><script src="https://euniwell.de.cool/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 ## 7. Unconscious Bias (Add-on)